mikeg2/PubNub-Tron/README.md

 #PubNub Tron

-A two-player implementation of tron using PubNub and CreateJs.
+A two-player implementation of Tron using PubNub and CreateJs.
 Since I only have access to one computer, I haven't been able to thoroughly bug test on multiple devices.
+As this was my first time using PubNub, I underestimated its latency.
+Latency problems in the game could easily be fixed by using PubNub to broker a websocket instead of using PubNub directly.

 #Code Structure
 PubNub Tron has two main parts: